ballerina-platform/module-ballerinax-googleapis.calendar/README.md

     }
     ```

-    The Google Calendar connector can also be instantiated in the HTTP client config without the access token using the client ID, client secret, and refresh token.
+    * OAuth2 Refresh Token - The Google Calendar connector can also be instantiated in the HTTP client config with the refresh token using the client ID, client secret, and refresh token.
+In this authorization client can function until refresh token stop working.
     * Client ID
     * Client Secret
     * Refresh Token